 In Colorado, where craft beer roots are undeniable, hard cider is making strides in the local scene, with excellent examples being created from the Western Slope to the Front Range.
 At last count, there are 13 hard cider makers and cideries in Colorado.

 “There are some very high-quality ciders being made right here on Colorado’s Western Slope,” Bartsch said.
 “The Western Slope is a prime growing habitat for many types of fruit, including apples.
 The high altitude, pure water, warm days and cool nights make for a fantastic fruit growing environment, and we are proud to carry ciders from two different producers from the Western Slope: Big B’s in Hotchkiss and Snow Capped Ciders from Cedaredge.”

 Other Colorado options that are available for purchase in the Vail Valley include options from the Colorado Cider company in Denver and the aforementioned Wild Cider, based in Firestone.

 Stella Artois, the Belgian-based company known for its beer, recently released Cidre, a Belgian-style cider crafted from hand-picked Washington apples.
 Daniel Joly, executive chef and owner of Mirabelle at the base of Beaver Creek, is a chef ambassador for the company.

-“I personally love it — it is complex, refreshing and bubbly with a sophisticated apple taste finish,” said Joly.
+“I personally love it — it is complex, refreshing and bubbly with a sophisticated apple taste finish,” Joly said.
 “Beer and cider have been brother and sister for a long time in Belgium beer history.
-I think the popularity is due to people wanting an alternative and Cidre, because of its low content of alcohol, makes it a drink of choice.
+I think the popularity is due to people wanting an alternative, and Cidre, because of its low content of alcohol, makes it a drink of choice.
 It also fills a gap for a gluten-free drink for those who are (gluten) intolerant.”

 But Joly urges people to think beyond just sipping cider — it’s also great for cooking.